mbaraa/mbaraa.com/files/blogs/learn-docker-by-dockerizing-a-springboot-sveltekit-mariadb-and-keycloak-app.md

 CMD ["java", "-jar", "./run.jar"]
 ```

-That's the configuration needed to run a Spring Boot app inside a docker container, but I owe you some explanation, first as you can see the file is separated into two sections, build and run, well this is useful to save disk storage, I mean imaging building three applications like this, with each container having all the build files, jdk, maven, ....
+That's the configuration needed to run a Spring Boot app inside a docker container, but I owe you some explanation, first as you can see the file is separated into two sections, build and run, well this is useful to save disk storage, I mean imaging building three applications like this, with each container having all the build files, JDK, maven, ....

 It would be a nightmare, so, here we are separating the build from the run, let's talk about the build stage for a bit, first, we're pulling an image called [Alpine Linux](https://www.alpinelinux.org/) using the `FROM` keyword the column after the image's name specifies the version of the image to be pulled, here we're using the latest version of Alpine available, Alpine is a light Linux distro that is suited for small containers and virtual machines like this, after pulling the image, we see